tupleapp/pair-programming-guide/_pages/how-to-pair-with-a-junior-developer.md

 Don't say someone should "always" or "never" do something.
 Share the tradeoffs of each approach.

 Avoid justifying a decision by saying it's a best practice.
-Talk about the elements make it a good fit for your situation.
+Talk about the elements that make it a good fit for your situation.

 ## Ask questions